 How Myers-Briggs Influences Communication in Relationships

-Few people will argue against good communication as essential to any healthy relationship.
+Almost everyone will agree good communication is essential to any healthy relationship.
 No matter how good you are at it, however, no one is ever perfect, and since communication is a two-person art, it's twice as likely to get messed up.

-The thing about communication is that it is such a multifaceted skill, that so many factors can affect how well we do it.
+Communication is such a multifaceted skill, so many factors can affect how well we do it.
 There is always the specific situation of the communication, the mood of each person, and body language, as well as deeper issues such as the family of origin, unconscious motives, and how we as a person are brought up to behave and think on various psychological levels.

 Introduction to the MBTI